ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 | `less` | It is the utility for navigating | `less /usr/share/doc/bash/README` |
 |  | text from the input stream.
 Press the Q key to exit. | `du | less` |

-### Pipelines Pitfalls
+### Pipeline Pitfalls

 The pipeline is a convenient Bash feature.
 You will apply it often when working with the shell.
-Unfortunately, you can easily get it wrong.
-Let's consider the pipeline's pitfalls by examples.
+Unfortunately, you can easily make a mistake using the pipeline.
+Let's consider its pitfalls by examples.

 You can expect that the same result from the following two commands:
 {line-numbers: true, format: Bash}